The Pakistan-China-Turkey link is a source of grave concern for Greece - ExBulletin

 The Pakistan-China-Turkey link is a source of grave concern for Greece

-Athens [Greece], Jan 15 (ANI): Pakistan supports Turkey’s claim to Cyprus and the growing relationship between the two countries may become a source of concern for Greece.
+Pakistan supports Turkey’s claim to Cyprus and growing relations between the two countries could be a concern for Greece.

-Greece and Turkey have been involved in the long ongoing conflict in Cyprus and the international community is trying to broker a settlement between the two nations over the conflict, InsideOver reported.
+Greece and Turkey are embroiled in a long-running conflict in Cyprus, and the international community is trying to broker a settlement between the two peoples, reports InsideOver.

-Although all European Union states support Greece’s position on Cyprus, there are a few countries that support Turkey’s claim to Cyprus.
+Although all EU countries support Greece’s position on Cyprus, several countries support Turkey’s claim on Cyprus.
 Pakistan tops the list of such countries.

-The deepening military alliance between Pakistan and Turkey is a clear signal that Pakistan will do its utmost to support Turkish President Recep Tayyip Erdogan in pursuing his jihadist ambitions of conquest and revival of the Ottoman Empire which would include also Cyprus.
+The deepening of the military alliance between Pakistan and Turkey clearly shows that Pakistan will do everything in its power to support the jihadist ambitions of Turkish President Recep Tayyip Erdogan and to revitalize the Ottoman Empire, including in Cyprus. .

-Another source of concern for Greece is the emergence of a China-Pakistan-Turkey link over nuclear proliferation.
-Turkish President Erdogan has previously expressed despair over the development of the “caliphate atomic bomb” to achieve his neo-Ottoman aspirations, InsideOver reported.
+Another concern for Greece is the establishment of Sino-Pakistano-Turkish relations on the proliferation of nuclear weapons.
+According to InsideOver, Turkish President Recep Tayyip Erdogan has previously expressed hope that the caliphate will develop an atomic bomb to fulfill its neo-Ottoman aspirations.

-China and Pakistan have been accused of illegally selling missiles and creating an underground proliferation market.
+China and Pakistan are accused of illegally selling missiles and creating an underground proliferation market.

-After a failed coup attempt against Turkish President Recep Tayyip Erdogan in 2016, Turkey sacked its fighter pilots who were seen as the main conspirators behind the failed coup.
-Later, the Turkish army revealed that it needed more than 500 new pilots including 190 combat pilots to reach its normal level and asked the Pakistani government to send trainers to fly F-16s.
+After a failed coup attempt against Turkish President Recep Tayyip Erdogan in 2016, Turkey fired fighter jet pilots who were seen as the main killers behind the failed coup.
+The Turkish military later said it needed more than 500 new pilots, including 190 fighter pilots, to reach normal levels, and asked the Pakistani government to send trainers to fly the F-16s.

-Suspicions about Pakistani pilots flying Turkish fighter jets were heightened after the November 2019 joint military exercises between Turkey and Pakistan.
+After joint military exercises between Turkey and Pakistan in November 2019, suspicions about the shooting down of Turkish fighters by Pakistani pilots have intensified.

-Furthermore, violating Greek airspace, on November 13, 2019, without filing a flight plan with the Greek authorities, a Pakistani P-3 Orion naval cooperation and information-gathering aircraft was sent into the airspace.
-Greek, InsideOver reported.
+Furthermore, on November 13, 2019, the Pakistani P-3 Orion maritime cooperation and data collection aircraft was shot down in Greek airspace, violating Greek airspace without submitting a flight plan to the Greek authorities.

-Moreover, in 2018, Pakistan’s interference in Cyprus was exposed by the ex-lieutenant of the Pakistani army.
-General Karamat Ahmed where he claimed that Turkey and Pakistan were 2 countries and one nation.
-(ANI)
+Moreover, in 2018, Pakistan’s intervention in Cyprus was exposed by a former lieutenant in the Pakistani army.
+General Karamat Ahmed asserted that Turkey and Pakistan are two countries and one nation.
+(YEAR)

 Sources